Pennsylvania's state income tax rate is a flat 3.07% with no personal exemptions. More on Pennsylvania taxes can be found in the tabbed pages below.

 Pennsylvania has an inheritance tax.
-The tax rate varies depending on the relationship of the heir to the decedent, but could be as high as 15 percent.
+The tax rate varies depending on the relationship of the heir to the decedent, but it could be as high as 15%.

 Pennsylvania had an estate tax based on a decedent's total gross estate and limited to the credit for state death taxes allowed on the federal estate tax return.
 However, since the federal credit for state estate tax payments has been phased out, the Keystone State's estate tax is not imposed.

 Other Pennsylvania tax facts